vikingJason/5eVaultMain/content/1. Adventures/Curse of Strahd/Session plans.md

 - A secret herablist / town Wisdom - has had to hide what they can do for fear of being labelled a friend of Strahd.
 	- Can provide a special brew to relieve exhaustion (coffee - but can cause addiction)
 	- Reveals the best herbs are in the boggy marsh to the south, but it is too dangerous to go herself.
-- Vistani from the camp???

 - Izek appeals to Sorrow who is also an orphan, a shared life journey etc

-Need to reveal the book club is a cult somehow
-- spot some people wearing black cloaks heading to Lady Wachter's mansion
-- priest will reveal rumors od the cult, but doesn't believe it - he is a just person.

 Need to get rid of the possessions
 - Rictavio offers to help them with a special ritual, bit will need his journal